-The central stakeholder is the trainee who must be responsible for their own learning ,supported by the designated trainers and the TPD who is accountable to the School of Surgery which represents the Deanery.
-Those responsible for training and assessing the trainee are ultimately responsible to patients in ensuring newly trained surgeons comply with the best standards that ensure safety and indeed excellence in Good Medical Practice in the context of T&O surgery.
+The central stakeholder is the trainee who must be responsible for their own learning ,supported by the designated Assigned Educational and Clinical Supervisors (AES & CS) and the TPD who is accountable to the School of Surgery which represents the Deanery.
+Those responsible for training and assessing the trainee are ultimately responsible to patients in ensuring newly trained surgeons comply with the best standards that ensure safety and indeed excellence in Good Medical Practice (2013) in the context of T&O surgery.

-The trainee
+The Trainee